Menu

 Transitional provision: Deadline 16th of June 2024.

-On 5th December of 2023, the Spanish Government approved the Royal Decree 1008/2023, which established a transitional provision which consists on those individuals who became Spanish resident for tax purposes, in 2023 as a result of relocating to Spain in the same year or in second semester of 2022, can apply to pay taxes under the Beckham Law rules by making an application before 16th of June 2024.
+On 5th of December of 2023, the Spanish Government enacted the Royal Decree 1008/2023, which provides for a transitional provision enabling to those individuals who became Spanish resident for tax purposes in 2023, as a result of relocating to Spain in the said year or in the precedent second semester of 2022, to apply for paying taxes under the Beckham Law rules provided their application is submitted by 16th of June 2024.

 If there is no obligation to register with the social security system, the 6-month period is counted from the date of commencement of the activity.